dhershman1/phone-fns/README.md

 # phone-fns

-A small modern, and functional phone number library which gather inspiration from the fun [date-fns](https://github.com/date-fns/date-fns) library
+A small modern, and functional phone number library which gathers inspiration from the fun [date-fns](https://github.com/date-fns/date-fns) library

 ## How-To